loveencounterflow/intertext-lexer/README.md

     (as usual)
   * optionally: `jump: 'str[]'`, same as above, but value will always be the empty string (can also be done as `jump: '[str]', value: ''` so not essential)
+* **[+]** add MVP version of `tools/start-stop-preprocessor` to implement start/stop roughly as detailed
+  below

+  <del>implement a preprocessing mode and a binary property `lexer.state.active`, the rule being
+  that</del>
+  * <del>until the preprocessing mode has brought the lexer from `active == false` to `active == true`, all material is rendered, as-is, as `value` property of special `$raw` tokens, without being scanned by the regular mode patterns</del>
+  * <del>as soon as the preprocessing mode can bring `lexer.state.active` from `true` to `false` and vice versa any number of times, which means that we can use the lexer to determine regions for lexing</del>
+  * <del>the reason the above is not feasable with regular modes is that</del>
+    * <del>once we jump from preprocessing to regular, the lexer will stay in that regular mode (when `state: 'keep'` is set)</del>
+    * <del>when preprocessing has found a `start` meta-token, one does know that only material after that token will have to be lexed by an regular mode—but one does *not* yet know whether another meta-token can be matched within that remaining region of the source; therefore, one has to first exhaust the preprocessor (for the current chunk or line at least) before regular lexing can start</del>
+    * <del>this is essentially the behavior of `Interlex` itself, so one could implement preprocessing by instantiating a separate `Interlex` instance</del>